 A New Destination Among DC Landmarks

 No other city in the United States has as many monuments and museums as Washington, DC.
-And with its location just south of the National Mall, The Wharf is within easy reach of most of the attractions of our nation’s capital.
+Located just south of the National Mall, The Wharf is within easy reach of most of the attractions of our nation’s capital.

-Stretching from the U.S. Capitol to the Lincoln Memorial, and from the White House to the Jefferson Memorial, the National Mall is probably among the top things to visit in Washington, DC.
+Stretching from the U.S. Capitol to the Lincoln Memorial, and from the White House to the Jefferson Memorial, the National Mall is among the top visitor destinations in Washington, DC.
 In spring, the Cherry Blossom Festival is a big draw along the Tidal Basin.
 In summer, the Mall serves as backdrop to dozens of events, including Fourth of July Fireworks.
 Fall’s more temperate weather brings out people to play ball, bike, and have picnics.
-And of course the Smithsonian museums are open year-round and offer something for everyone.

 East Potomac Park & Hains Point

-Right across the Washington Channel—and reachable via The Wharf boat shuttle or a quick trip across the bridge—lies East Potomac Park.
-This man-made island has a surprising amount of amenities, from a public golf course, driving range, and miniature golf course to a public swimming pool, tennis courts, and several athletic fields.
+Right across the Washington Channel—accessible via The Wharf Jitney or a quick trip across the bridge—lies East Potomac Park.
+This 300-acre man-made island has a surprising amount of amenities, from a public golf course, driving range, and miniature golf course to a public swimming pool, tennis courts, and several athletic fields.
 It is also a popular destination for fishermen, cyclists, walkers, inline skaters, and runners.

 Nationals Park & Navy Yard